 You may be eligible for funding and grants to create woodland.

-There are 3 major funding schemes available for woodland creation in England (plus funding for carbon sequestration):
+There are 3 major funding schemes available for woodland creation in England (plus funding for carbon sequestration and urban tree planting):

 Woodland creation funding to improve biodiversity and water quality